- Chart

 Investment Approach and Strategy

-Strategy: The ETF aims to replicate the performance of the Bloomberg Emerging Market Democracies Index through a representative sampling or full replication strategy.
+Strategy: This ETF aims to track the performance of a specific index, the Bloomberg Emerging Market Democracies Index.
+It employs a passive or index-tracking strategy.

 Market Position

-Market Share: Information on specific market share for niche ETFs like EMDS is often not publicly detailed.
-However, as a thematic ETF, its market share would be considerably smaller than broad-based emerging market ETFs.
+Market Share: Information on the specific market share of EMDC within the broader emerging markets ETF sector is not readily available without access to proprietary market data.
+However, as a thematic ETF, its market share is likely smaller compared to broad-based emerging market ETFs.

 Competitors